CHendrick00/sp-nnlc-docker/README.md

 7. If a model already exists with your car's name, rename the file to back it up with `mv VEHICLE_NAME.json VEHICLE_NAME.bk`
 8. Copy the contents of your VEHICLE_NAME_torque_adjusted_eps.json file to this directory using `nano VEHICLE_NAME.json` (safer) or with `echo "(paste file contents inside the quotes)" > VEHICLE_NAME.json`
 9. **IMPORTANT**: Check to make sure the contents of the new file appear to match VEHICLE_NAME_torque_adjusted_eps.json with `cat VEHICLE_NAME.json` or `nano VEHICLE_NAME.json`
+10. Reboot your comma device again, repeating Step 3
+11. Exit the container's shell with `exit`
-10. Reboot your comma device again, then start/stop your vehicle once to ensure the NNLC model has been reloaded.
+12. Start/stop your vehicle once to ensure the NNLC model has been reloaded.
-11. Ensure NNLC shows Exact Match for the expected vehicle.
+13. Ensure NNLC shows Exact Match for the expected vehicle.

 ### Reverting Testing Changes:
 **Method 1**